SyrexMinus/MedicalMarkupAutoEvaluator/README.md

 # MedicalMarkupAutoEvaluator
 A solution for evaluating the quality of the markup of AI models on medical radiograms.
+It compares two markups: expert's and AI's and based on this Evaluator give mark from 1 to 5 — quality of recognition of pathologies.

-It uses ansemble of LGBM, CatBoost of features extracted by VGG-16 net, SVM, XGBoost models, which analyse features extracted from coordinates/sizes and pictures of markups.
+Solution uses ansemble of LGBM, CatBoost of features extracted by VGG-16 net, SVM, XGBoost models, which analyse features extracted from coordinates/sizes and pictures of markups.

 ## Requirements: